hafsahsiddiqui/sql-projects/A24 Films/README.md

 ### 💵 1.
 Box Office Analysis

 a.
 Which movies had the biggest financial success relative to their budget?
+(Top 10 ROI Return)

 ```
 SELECT title, budget, box_office, roi * 100 AS roi_percentage